ElihuNibra/ElihuNibra/README.md

 <div align="center">
 <h1 align="center" >Hi, I’m Elihu Nibra</h1>
+<h2>A Junior Web developer from Mexico</h2>

 </div>

-- 👀 I’m interested in Web Development
+- 👀 I’m deeply interested in the world of web development mainly focus on Front-end development, but I also have a few years of experience in Back-end development.
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular, NextJS, and Vue
+- 💬 Ask me about anything, I am happy to help
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that allow me to learn and grow and I’m always open to new challenges.
+I love to work with smart people and learn new things..
 - 📫 You can find more information about me through LinkedIn on this link https://www.linkedin.com/in/elihu-nibra-ort%C3%ADz/
 - 😄 Pronouns: He/him